Does Clearing Cache Help?

 Clearing cache forces fresh data to be downloaded, which can fix issues with outdated or corrupted cached content.
 It is helpful when a website shows old information, an app misbehaves, or you need to free storage space.
 However, the next use will be slower.

 Routine cache clearing is generally unnecessary on modern devices.
 Operating systems manage cache intelligently, automatically clearing old data when space is needed.
 Constant cache clearing may actually reduce performance by eliminating beneficial cached data.
+Similarly, closing background apps does not save battery on modern phones despite popular belief.

 Things to Know